rimdx/MKW/docs/project-structure.md

 ### The Loader

-When referencing cryptography providers from outside, please consider using the `MKW.Core.Cryptography.Loader` library, which will handle all platform specific logic and produce an abstract `ICryptographyProvider` based on user's needs.
+When referencing cryptography providers from outside, please consider using the `MKW.Cryptography.Loader` library, which will handle all platform specific logic and produce an abstract `ICryptographyProvider` based on user's needs.